Shaker (musical instrument)

-The word shaker describes various percussive musical instruments used for creating rhythm in music.
+The word shaker describes various Percussive musical instruments used for creating rhythm in music.

 They are called shakers because the method of creating the sound involves shaking them – moving them back and forth in the air rather than striking them.
 Most may also be struck for a greater accent on certain beats.
-Shakers are often used in rock and other popular styles to provide the ride pattern along with or substituting for the ride cymbal.
+Shakers are often used in rock and other popular styles of music to provide the ride pattern along with or substituting for the ride cymbal.

 Types of shaker

-A shaker may comprise a container, partially full of small loose objects such as beans, which create the percussive sounds as they collide with each other, the inside surface, or other fixed objects inside the container – as in a rainstick, caxixi or egg shaker.
+A shaker may comprise a container, partially full of small loose objects such as beans, which create the percussive sounds as they collide with each other, the inside surface, or other fixed objects inside the container – as in a rainstick, caxixi, or egg shaker.